God (John Lennon song)

 "God" is a song by the English musician John Lennon, from his first post-Beatles solo album, John Lennon/Plastic Ono Band.
 The album was released on 11 December 1970 in the United States and the United Kingdom.
-The song references the Beatles and other cultural phenomenons.
+The song references the Beatles and other cultural phenomena.
+As with the rest of the album, Ringo Starr plays drums and Klaus Voormann plays bass guitar; in addition, Billy Preston joins Lennon in playing piano on the track.